← RichfieldLabsLockLens / Live on Android

 Is LockLens meant to replace my normal gallery app?

-No. It is being positioned as a private camera and encrypted vault for sensitive captures, not a broad replacement for every photo workflow.
+No. It is a private camera and encrypted vault for sensitive captures, not a broad replacement for every photo workflow.